geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-29/meeting-transcript.md

 You have anything to say about writing on it?

 ##### **Flata** [[00:32:34](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=1954)]
 Not that much yet.
-I think I was talking to .
+I think I was talking to.
 I think I was talking to a copy about that JIT issue that I was experiencing with the mass select.
 I tried with optimize equals true.
 But I think the last time when I tried it last week, what happened was that it hung.
 So I think seeds restarted the machine.
 So that was OK.
 So I'll have to take a look into that and see if that fixes that issue.
 Because he also had problems with, I think, related to the on exchanges that he made.
 So I'll take a look into that.
 And hopefully, that helps with my case.

 ##### **Geohot** [[00:33:07](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=1987)]
 OK.
 Thanks.
 It'll be cool to get.
 We should try to get something submitted on the 350 machines.